 That’s the first 15 minutes or so.
 Oh, wait, I forgot the students pelting each other with water-filled condoms in the school hallway.

 This sort of fun apparently is standard at Molly and Amy’s high school or maybe just senior year there.
-The two are distressed to learn that all their studying and seriousness was for naught — other, less disciplined students who partied their high school years away still were admitted to Yale and Stanford — the horror!
+The two are distressed to learn that all their studying and seriousness were for naught — other, less disciplined students who partied their high school years away still were admitted to Yale and Stanford — the horror!
 (This part of the movie can be described most charitably as naive.
 In upper-middle-class schools, ALL the students know exactly which colleges their peers have been invited to attend.)

 The BFFs decide they must remedy their never-any-fun regrets by going to a particularly raucous party on the night before commencement.
 The problem is they haven’t been invited and so do not know the address.
 They end up at two other parties, one led by a group of drama students and the other an empty affair on an unpopular rich kid’s family yacht.
 Along the way Molly and Amy take a Lyft, driven by their doofus white male principal (natch) but finally find their destination with the help of their favorite teacher, a smart and beautiful African American woman (also natch) who supplies them with sequined outfits and wise advice.